Education and Workforce Development

 - Funding for Pre K-12, STEM-H and economic awareness curriculum.

-- The GO Virginia Initiative and results-oriented economic development programs that encourage regional cooperation with a focus on identified cluster opportunities of health care, research and the life sciences.
+- The GO Virginia Initiative and results-oriented economic development programs

 - Transportation funding to meet the prioritized needs of our region.
 To include: